AmaCaffeinatedCode/terraform_ecs_batch_pipeline/README.md

 ## Project Overview

 This Terraform project provisions a complete infrastructure setup for running containerized batch jobs on AWS using ECS and Fargate.
-It includes networking, security, IAM roles, VPC endpoints, logging, and S3/SQS integrations — supporting a scalable and secure batch processing pipeline.
+It includes networking, security, IAM roles, VPC endpoints, logging, autoscaling, and S3/SQS integrations — supporting a scalable and secure batch processing pipeline triggered by queue events.

 ---